Department of Modern Languages & Comparative Literature

 - CAS XL 459 Primo Levi Within Holocaust Literature

-- CAS XL 470 Topics in Comparative Literature
+- CAS XL 470 Topics in Comparative Literature (depending on subject of topic offered)

 - CAS XL 540 Theory and Practice of Literary Translation